kwz219/NPR4J/README.md

 Recoder: 40GB for training, 20GB for predicting
 CODIT:  less than 10GB for training and predicting
 Edits: less than 10GB for training and predicting
-CoCoNut (single mode): less than 10GB for training and predicting
+CoCoNut (singleton mode): less than 10GB for training and predicting
 Tufano: less than 10GB for trainging and predicting
 ___
 ## NPR4J-Benchmark